What Does Your Facebook Engagement Look Like?

 #4 – Interact with People

-Facebook provides you with direct connection with your potential clients.
+Facebook provides you with a direct connection with your potential clients.
 Be sure to closely monitor your Facebook page.
 Respond to the comments and provide answers to questions, so that each follower feels valued.
 Participate in groups and communities.
 Invest the time each day to be sure to interact and you will begin to grow your visibility and gain new clients.

 #5 – Ask Questions

 Instead of always answering questions, how about asking some of your own?
-When someone posts on your wall regarding a message you sent out, ask them a follow up question to get them engaged in the conversation.
+When someone posts on your wall regarding a message you sent out, ask them a follow-up question to get them engaged in the conversation.
 For example, if the person posted that they have enjoyed your products in the past, ask them what future products they would be interested in seeing.
 That way, you have engaged with a valuable customer, and also gained research insights at the same time.

 Focusing on relationship-based Facebook engagement is a simple and valuable way to grow your business.